１．Japanese Journal of Palynology is a refereed research

 of the Society.

-１．Manuscript organization - An article written in English should be arranged in the following order: 1) Title Page, 2) Text, 3) Figures, 4) Tables, and 5) Captions for Figures and Tables.
+１．Manuscript organization - An article written in English should be arranged in the following order: 1) Title Page, 2) Text, 3) Figures, 4) Tables, 5) Captions for Figures and Tables, and 6) Conflict of Interest (COI) Disclosure Form*.

 ２．Title Page - The title page should contain the following: 1) submission date, 2) type of manuscript（Research Article, Short Communication, Scientific data, Review, Commentary,